graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 Keep in mind that the serialized value returned by custom scalar can by anything that the environment allows.
 For example it can be a structured object, rather than a simple value.
-This is also true for variables, however literals can only be represented by the native scalar types supported by the GraphQL query language -- integers, floating-point values, booleans and null values.
-You cannot parse a structured literal object into a scalar value.

 So to extend our sample, let's assume that we want the Vector3 scalar to instead accept and return data in a more structured format, in addition to supporting the string format for literals.